neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Configuration.rst

 actual configuration type you are requesting.

-Bottom line is that you should be highly aware of what you're doing when working with these special options and that they might change in a later version of FLOW3.
+Bottom line is that you should be highly aware of what you're doing when working with these special options and that they might change in a later version of TYPO3 Flow.
 Usually there are much better ways to get the desired information (e.g. ask the Object Manager for object configuration).